By-Laws of the Cleveland Society for Human Resource Management

 Section 8: Executive Committee

-An Executive Committee shall be established and will consist of 3 officers of the Board of Directors.
-These will include President, President-Elect and Vice President - Finance.
+An Executive Committee shall be established and will consist of the President, President-Elect, and the Chapter Admin Director.
+The President has the discretion to add any Vice President level director to the Executive Committee.
 This committee shall make any executive decisions pertaining to Board business.